Rent assistance

 Government rent

-If you pay rent to a state or territory government housing authority you are not eligible for rent assistance.
+If you pay rent to a state or territory government housing authority you are not eligible for Rent Assistance.
 Your rent is already subsidised by the government.

 • the primary tenant pays market rent to the housing authority

-• you are paying only partial rent or
+• you are paying only partial rent

 • the housing authority or organisation has taken your income into consideration as a sub-tenant to determine the rate of government rent payable for the premises.